open-easyrtc/open-easyrtc/docs/easyrtc_server_install.md

     * chown the nodes folder to be owned by this user
     * ensure the node is run as that user.

-4. Uncompress the EasyRTC package into the easyrtc folder
+4. Download files from the [server_example folder](../server_example/) into your EasyRTC application folder.

 5. Change to the easyrtc folder and then install node modules locally
     * `cd /var/nodes/easyrtc`